Here is the Amazon link for the Ebook FlameMaker

 This is my first visit to their graveside.

-The dam breaks, spilling onto my cheeks, momentarily blinding me.
+The dam breaks, spilling onto my cheeks, trying to blind me.

-Too much pain, I kept telling myself.
+Too much pain, I’d told myself.
 Too many memories of what I’d had and will never have again.
 Too many sleepless nights, reliving the worst moment of my short life.

 I can say it now.
 Aloud, and for everyone to hear.
 I was scared to come.